Zerber011/Expanding_images/README.md

-You can exame this project at :
+You can see and exame this project at :

 https://zerber011.github.io/Expanding_images/